 Additive manufacturing and 3D and/or 4D printing of bio-composites

-‘Additive’ manufacturing can harness New Zealand’s natural resources, such biopolymers or plant and wood fibers to create new, more environmentally friendly materials and products.
+‘Additive’ manufacturing harnesses New Zealand’s natural resources, using biopolymers or plant and wood fibers to create new, more environmentally friendly materials and products.
+These materials can be used in 3D printing to reduce plastic waste or in new 4D printing that allows what is made to shift and respond in a ‘natural’ way down to the molecular level.

-- This Spearhead team is at the forefront of developing and combining biopolymers with novel 4D printing technology that could be used to make everything from architectural structures to furniture.
+This Spearhead team is at the forefront of developing and combining biopolymers with novel 4D printing technology.
+This can be used to make everything from medical prosthetics to architectural structures, to furniture.

 Beyond plastic - harnessing nature’s building blocks